Appointat/Appointat/README.md

 ---

-Hello, community❤️!
-I am a software engineer passionate about creating innovative and user-friendly applications.
+Hello, community! ❤️ I'm a passionate software engineer dedicated to creating innovative and user-friendly applications.

-Currently, I am pursuing a Master's degree in Computer Science/Engineering 💻 at Sorbonne University Alliance.
-Through internships at ANSYS and Air Liquide, I have gained valuable experience in software development.
-My proficiencies include languages such as C++, React/JS, Python, and C#/.NET, as well as experience working with frameworks like Tensorflow and Pytorch.
+Currently, I'm pursuing a Master's degree in Computer Science/Engineering 💻 at Sorbonne University Alliance.
+Through internships at ANSYS and Air Liquide, I've gained valuable experience in software development.
+My skills include languages such as C++, React/JS, Python, and C#/.NET, along with experience working with frameworks like TensorFlow and PyTorch.

-In my major, I strive to become an engineer skilled in designing business information system architectures.
-My studies provide a comprehensive approach to architectures, networks, systems, and distributed applications, preparing me to manage projects in the IT infrastructure field.
-My goal is to master application architectures and their underlying installations, enabling me to size, design, deploy, secure, and supervise IT systems for companies utilizing ever-evolving technologies.
+In my field of study, my goal is to become a proficient engineer in designing business information system architectures.
+My studies provide a comprehensive approach to architectures, networks, systems, and distributed applications, equipping me to manage projects in the IT infrastructure field.
+I aim to master application architectures and their underlying installations, enabling me to size, design, deploy, secure, and supervise IT systems for companies using ever-evolving technologies.

-During my free time, I enjoy keeping up with the latest technology trends, expanding my knowledge through personal projects, and writing technical blogs.
+During my free time, I enjoy staying up-to-date with the latest technology trends, expanding my knowledge through personal projects, and writing technical blogs.

 Thank you for visiting my GitHub profile.
-I hope you find my projects interesting👉 and look forward to connecting with you 👌🏻.
+I hope you find my projects interesting 👉 and I'm excited to connect with you 👌🏻.